Priyanshu19Mishra/Power-BI-Dashboards/README.md

 In this repo, different images showing the dashboards has been added.
 "Bevarage Sales dashboard" created on a beverage dataset.
 "Sales Analysis Dashboard".
 This is created on the employee dataset with the analysis details of the sale together.
 "Customer Segmentation Dashboard".
-This is created on the same dataset of Employee details.
+This is created on the same dataset of sales details.
+"Finance Dashboard".
+This is also created on the finance dataset.